johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_reset_password.rst

     credentials file.

 :cli:synopsis:`--password`
-    Read the password from the terminal rather than generating a new one.
+    Reads the password from the terminal rather than generating a new one.

 :cli:synopsis:`--password-from-stdin`
-    Read the password from stdin rather than generating a new one.
+    Reads the password from stdin rather than generating a new one.

 :cli:synopsis:`--save-credentials`
-    Save new user and password into a credentials file.
+    Saves a new user and password into a credentials file.
 By default credentials file is updated only if user name matches.

 :cli:synopsis:`--no-save-credentials`